Best Electric Bike Racks (Buying Guide Included)

 Compared to standard bike racks, e-bike specific racks for tow bars have a higher maximum weight capacity compared to standard models.
 This means that e-bike racks are made using more durable materials and can handle a higher weight.

-If you already own a standard bike rack but don’t want to risk the rack breaking while you are driving, you are better off getting a specific tool for your e-bike.
+If you already own a bike rack but don’t want to risk the rack breaking while driving, you are better off getting a specific tool for your e-bike.
 The same goes for an RV bike rack – make sure to check the max load capacity and the compatibility between the vehicle and the hitch-mount.

 Table of Contents